girlscript/winter-of-contributing/C_CPP/Exception Handling/NaN.md

 2. Using isnan() function from `cmath` library

-    This fucntion returns true if number is complex else returns false.
+    This function returns true if number is complex else returns false.
     For Example:

     ```C++